irungudennisnganga/automotive-sales-business/README.md

    - Name: `login`
    - Description: Renders the login page and handles user authentication.

+    To login to the admin page use username as dennis password is irungu.
+    To login to the normal dashboard signup to continue

 3. **Signup**
    - URL: `/signup/`
    - View: `views.signup_view`